Heather/gentoo-gnome/README.md

  - `stable` branch was targeting `Sabayon 14.01`
  - `3.16` branch is saved old master
- - `master` branch is for newer stuff based on `gnome` overlay
+ - `master` branch is for newer stuff based on portage

 TODO
 ----

- - optional wacom
+ - optional wacom (but I'm really lazy for it)